pschlieker/DLT4PI-Blockchain-in-international-shipping/README.md

 ng serve
 ```
 The webinterface becomes available under http://localhost:4200 .The whole showcase is developed for the country Denmark.
 Hence this should be selected on startup.
-Most certificates listed do not include an actual PDF, since they are instantiated as dummy date, during the startup of the system.
-Certificates containing a PDF are marked with PDF at the beginning.
+The automatically created certificates do not include an actual PDF.
+This is due to the fact, that they are instantiated as dummy date, during the startup of the system.
+A certificate containing a PDF can be either created by hand as upload in the interface or using the previously introduced test function `node runFabricModuleTests.js testCreateCertificateWithPDF`.

 #### Mock of ship position
 The following call allows a ship to be moved within the territory of Denmark.